BEST WESTERN PLUS High Sierra Hotel

 Most Popular Area Attractions

 Located near Mammoth Mountain, Devils Postpile National Monument is an amazing formation of columnar basalt.
-Visit during summer and fall, the monument is closed during winter and spring.
-Accessible by automobile, shuttle or bicycle - this is an ideal destination for outdoor enthusiasts.
+Visit High Sierras of California during summer and fall – monument is closed during winter and spring.
+Accessible by automobile, shuttle or bicycle – this is an ideal destination for outdoor enthusiasts.

-Mammoth Yosemite Airport is located ten minutes southeast of Mammoth Lakes, in the Gold Country region of California.
+Planning a flight to California?
+Mammoth Yosemite Airport is located ten minutes southeast of Mammoth Lakes, in the High Sierras region of California.
 The airport's runway services commercial flights to Los Angeles, San Jose and from Portland, Oregon via Alaska Airlines.
 United Airlines provides flights to Mammoth Yosemite Airport from Orange County, San Francisco and San Diego.

-Yosemite National Park in Central California’s eastern region is 1,200 square miles of spectacular wilderness.
+See one of the most iconic national parks in the U.S. Yosemite National Park in the High Sierras of California, is 1,200 square miles of spectacular wilderness.
 Recognized by its massive granite formations, waterfalls and groves of giant sequoia trees, the park encompasses a large section of the Sierra Nevada mountain range.

-Travelers find activities year round in Yosemite including hiking, biking, climbing and sightseeing - snow sports are found near the park in winter.
+Travelers find activities year round in Yosemite including hiking, biking, climbing and sightseeing – snow sports are found near the park in winter.
 Spring runoff fills the rivers and streams making it the best time for viewing the parks waterfalls.
 Named a UNESCO World Heritage Site, Yosemite is easily reached from California’s major cities.
-The park is approximately six hours by car from Los Angeles and four from San Francisco.
-Best Western hotels have locations in Mammoth Lakes, Oakhurst and Mariposa for those looking for a hotel near Yosemite.
+You can make the short drive in from nearby cities like Mammoth Lakes or Mariposa.

 More Area Attractions & Services